-Wild olive belongs to Oleaceae (Olive family).
-It is an evergreen semi-tall tree that is widespread in Africa, Mascarene Islands, Arabia, India to China.
-This tree occurs on rocky hillsides, stream banks or in woodland and can reach 7-12 m in height.
+Wild olive (Olea europaea ssp. africana) belongs to Oleaceae (the Olive family).
+It is a semi-tall evergreen tree that is widespread in Africa, the Mascarene Islands, Arabia, India to China.
+This tree grows on rocky hillsides, stream banks or in woodland and can reach 7-12 m in height.
 The barks are grayish brown and sometimes peels off in stripes.
 The leaves are lanceolate and glossy grey-green to dark-green.
 White to greenish flowers come from October to February, and the fruits ripen purple-black.
 A tea can be made from the leaves.